control-protection-grids-tudelft/Control-and-protection-of-HVDC-AC-electrical-grids-IEEE-IES-MOOC/MATLAB/README.md

 # MATLAB codes
-### Codes for lectures in course EE4545 and MOOC Control and protection of HVDC/AC electrical grids.
+### Codes for lectures in IEEE IES MOOC Control and protection of HVDC/AC electrical grids.

 There are 4 different libraries: